-The parking is $20 so that drives down the return on investment.
-But the tickets are generally average by MLS standards. $25 to $50 will get you a seat, while the sideline seats that go from $40 are the best values.
+The parking is pricey so that drives down the return on investment.
+But the tickets are generally average by MLS standards. $25 to $50 will get you a seat, while the sideline seats are the best value.

 You should also wander around the concourse and look at the various soccer memorabilia presented.
 The team is really trying to be a member of the local soccer community.
 While in this area you should also stop by the well-stocked Union fan store to see the many ways you can support the team by wearing their merchandise.

-Talen Energy Stadium is a well designed soccer stadium located on a beautiful setting along the Delaware River.
+Subaru Park is a well-designed soccer stadium located in a beautiful setting along the Delaware River.
 The only bad thing is that the neighboring areas of the city of Chester are not as idyllic as the setting.